SherifR2ft/bmi_calculator/README.md

 ## How to install

-To open the project inside Android Studio, simply clone the project from Github using:
-VCS → Checkout from Version Control → Git.
+To open the project inside Android Studio, simply clone the project from Github using, VCS → Checkout from Version Control → Git.

 ## The Description